Sexy Partners

-Sexy Partners (いろの道づれ, Iro no Michizure) aka Companions of Love and Lustful Companions is a 1967 Japanese pink film directed by Kan Mukai.
+Sexy Partners (いろの道づれ, Iro no Michizure) Companions of Love and Lustful Companions is a 1967 Japanese pink film directed by Kan Mukai.
 It was the first pink film to use S&M as a main theme.

 Synopsis

 Tomoko suffers at the hand of her husband, Arakawa, who practises sadistic sex with her and various other women.
 After Arakawa dies suddenly, Tomoko is at first relieved, but then discovers that she is incapable of enjoying sex unless she is in a masochistic position.